 Ranch dressing was originally developed in the 1950s by a gentleman named Steve Henson.
 Later, he and his wife, Gayle, opened the Hidden Valley dude ranch in California.
 Steve’s special dressing was such a hit with their guests that they clamoured to take it home to share with friends and family.

 So, the Henson’s began bottled the dressing in small batches for their guests.
-Eventually, as word spread, demand for this delicious dressing became so intense that they had opened a small factory.
-Today, a modified version of the original is sold in supermarkets nationwide and has become an iconic American flavour!
+Eventually, as word spread, demand for this delicious dressing became so intense that the Henson’s opened a small factory.
+Today, a modified version of the original is sold in supermarkets worldwide and has become an iconic American flavour!

 In researching this recipe, I was surprised to discover a wide variety of combinations and permutations.
 Some recipes call for buttermilk alone.
-Others call for a mixture of buttermilk and sour cream, mayonnaise and yoghurt.
+Others call for a mixture of buttermilk and sour cream, mayonnaise, or yoghurt.
 There are all kinds of variations in terms of the fresh herbs for the dressing.

-However, I decided to stick with buttermilk alone, for a thin (and lighter) dressing and the classic trio of parsley, chives, and dill.
+However, I stick with buttermilk alone, for a thin (and lighter) dressing, and the classic trio of parsley, chives, and dill.
 This version hones most closely to the flavours I remember from my childhood, while respecting modern ideas about health and nutrition.

 Whether you thicken this dressing or not, you’ll be pleasantly surprised by how much better this recipe is than anything at the supermarket.
-If you have children at home, they’ll thoroughly enjoy salads — and even ask for more — when it is slathered with ranch dressing.
+If you have children at home, they’ll thoroughly enjoy salads better when they’re dressed with this tasty ranch dressing.
 Bon appétit!

 This homemade ranch dressing can be on the table in less time that it takes to run to the supermarket.
-This tangy, fresh dressing is a hit with children and is sure to have the entire family eating a lot more salad and fresh vegetables!
+It's tangy, fresh, and a hit with children.
+A dressing that is sure to have the entire family eating a lot more salad and fresh vegetables!

 For a thicker dressing, or to use it as a dip, stir in mayonnaise, sour cream, or yoghurt until you reach the desired consistency.